Fourier-RWKV: A Multi-State Perception Network for Efficient Image Dehazing: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{obust} visual perception systems play a critical role in applications such as autonomous driving~\cite{10285415, 10753651} and surveillance~\cite{10638100, 10916737}, with their performance largely dependent on the quality of the input images.
+Robust visual perception systems play a critical role in applications such as autonomous driving~\cite{LU2025111652, GUO2025111174} and person re-identification~\cite{ZHANG2025111702, ZHU2025111669}, with their performance largely dependent on the quality of the input images.
 Haze under adverse weather conditions severely impairs images, resulting in color distortion, blurred textures, and reduced contrast.
 Furthermore, spatially non-uniform haze increases the complexity of restoration due to localized variations in density.
 Therefore, effective dehazing algorithms must balance local adaptability with global consistency to restore image fidelity.

 Early image dehazing methods~\cite{5567108, 7128396, 7984895, 8101508} rely on handcrafted priors to estimate transmission maps, but often fail to generalize in real-world settings due to their simplified assumptions.
-With the rise of deep learning, convolutional neural networks (CNNs)~\cite{2016DehazeNet, 10651326, 9919385} have significantly enhanced dehazing performance by automatically learning haze-related features from large-scale data.
+With the rise of deep learning, convolutional neural networks (CNNs)~\cite{2016DehazeNet, 9919385, WANG2024109956} have significantly enhanced dehazing performance by automatically learning haze-related features from large-scale data.
 However, the limited receptive fields of CNNs hinder the modeling of long-range dependencies, which are crucial for accurate global haze estimation, especially in complex scenes.
 By leveraging the self-attention mechanism, Transformers~\cite{10.1145/3664647.3681314, 10076399, Yang2023, wang2024gridformer} exhibit superior capability in capturing global context, driving remarkable progress in image dehazing.
 Nevertheless, their quadratic computational complexity incurs high computational costs on high-resolution images, restricting their real-time applicability.

 To overcome the efficiency bottleneck, researchers have begun exploring attention architectures with linear complexity, such as State Space Models (SSMs)~\cite{DBLPconficlrGuGR22, DBLPconfnipsGuJGSDRR21, DBLPjournalscorrabs-2312-00752} and the RWKV model~\cite{DBLPconfemnlpPengAAAABCCCDDG23, DBLPjournalscorrabs-2404-05892}.
 Among them, Vision-RWKV has demonstrated promise for efficient long-range modeling in vision tasks.
 However, its direct application to image dehazing encounters several key architectural limitations: (1) The spatial operations in Vision-RWKV~\cite{DBLPconficlrDuanWCZLLQ0DW25}, such as the fixed Q-Shift, lack the adaptability required to capture irregular haze distributions; (2) The sequential state modeling in the spatial domain, driven by the WKV attention mechanism, suffers from long-range information decay, undermining both accuracy and consistency in global haze estimation; (3) When integrated into the U-Net encoder–decoder framework, the inherent semantic gap between encoding and decoding stages causes feature misalignment and artifacts—an issue that remains unresolved in the original Vision-RWKV.